pdeguzman96/BuildYourOwnImageClassifier/README.md

 #### Use predict.py to use your model to predict classes of images!
 - You can have it predict on 1 image or an entire directory of images.
-- Use -sr to have it save results in a file called predictions.csv predict.py arguments...
+- Use -sr to have it save results in a file called predictions.csv<br>
+predict.py arguments...

 1. 'checkpoint' 'Path to location of trained model checkpoint.
 Mandatory.' type = str